 Our family only had 3 full days in Maui, and I think we totally made the best of our short time there.

-- Maui Ocean Center
+- Visiting Maui Ocean Center

 - Helicopter tours

-- Attend a Luau for dinner
+- Attending a Luau

-- Haleakala National Park
+- Visiting Haleakala National Park

-- Spend more time exploring Hana
+- Spending more time exploring the Road to Hana

 - Hiking all over Maui